jcmarchi/Github-Flavored-Markdown-Syntax/Text-Formatting_Paragraphs.md

 At Github a paragraph is simply one or more consecutive lines of text, separated by one or more _blank lines_.

 A _blank line_ is any line that "_looks like a blank line_", regardless if it has no characters or if it is filled with spaces and/or tabs (or a mix of both).
-If the line "_looks like a blank line_", it will render as "_a blank line_" by the GFM.
+If the line "_looks like a blank line_", it will render by the GFM as a"_blank line_".

 In the opposite sense, if a line doesn't begin with a **Markdown character**, it is considered as a paragraph.